DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 After that we use the pop_artmwppth function to flag all the epochs that are too noisy.
 We save this info, after which we delete them.
 **bug**
 For now you need to create at least 2 bins, or ERPlab breaks when you want to average the ERPs.
 When plotting you can always choose not to use one of the two bins.
-Later on in the F_individual_trials_export script you can choose to only include the bin you want to (or mutlipe if that is what you want)
+Later on in the F_individual_trials_export script you can choose to only include the bin you want to (or multiple if that is what you want)
 **bug**
 Lastly we create the ERPs and save the data as a final .set file.
 You will also have a file at the end with each participants ID number and the percentage of data that got deleted.